ajhelmstetter/afrodyn/README.md

 ### 2.1 Run paralogs.sh

-In your hybpiper output folder, enter *retrieved_par* and run par_table.sh
+Change the relevant filepaths to correspond to your hybpiper run, and run paralogs.sh, using 8 cores.

 ### 2.2 Examine and identify paralogous loci